FedejGon/pyCC.id/paper/paper.md

-### Features
+# Features

 `pyCC.id` is designed to be a flexible and high-performance tool for researchers and practitioners.
 Its key features include:

-* **Interpretable Models**: Decomposes complex, high-dimensional dynamics into a set of simple, 1D characteristic curves that often have direct physical meaning (e.g., stiffness, damping).
+* **Interpretable Models**: Decomposes complex, high-dimensional dynamics into a set of simple, 1D characteristic curves that often have direct physical meaning (e.g., stiffness, damping), and a set of scalar parameters (e.g., mass value).
 * **Flexible Function Parametrization**: Supports multiple backends for modeling the characteristic curves, allowing users to choose the right tool for their problem:
     * **Neural Networks (NN-CC)**: Uses `PyTorch` [@Paszke2019pytorch] for high-performance, non-biased function approximation.
     * **Polynomials (Poly-CC)**: Provides a simple baseline using polynomial basis functions.